 A beautiful fall day in Atlanta,

 leaves flutter, drift peacefully down.

-Children laugh, adults smile, while miles away,
+Children laugh, adults smile.
+Miles away,

-a crater of death burns in the ground.
+a crater of death burns the ground.

 It was an ordinary day in America;